Skip Ribbon Commands

 • ensure that students are correctly enrolled in the appropriate study.

 Schools providing the VCE must deliver the course to the standards established by the VCAA and ensure the integrity of student assessments and compliance with its requirements for the relevant assessment program.
-For school-based assessment, the standards and requirements are stated in the assessment specifications set out in the relevant VCE study design and the VCE assessment principles.
+The standards and requirements for school-based assessment are stated in the assessment specifications set out in the relevant VCE study design and the VCE assessment principles.
 The school-based assessment audit checks that schools comply with these requirements.

 Schools should support teachers whose studies are being audited throughout this process.

-The audit examines school-based assessments for compliance with requirements, seeking to identify irregularities where the VCAA requirements have not been followed.
+The audit examines school-based assessments for compliance with requirements and identifies instances of irregularities where VCAA requirements have not been followed.
 The audit findings assist in planning the VCAA assessment advice and professional development support for teachers.
-Schools will receive feedback on the findings of the audit.
+Schools will receive feedback on the audit’s findings.

-In the event of serious irregularity, the Executive Committee of the VCAA will determine whether disciplinary or other procedures will apply.
+In the event of an instance of serious non-compliance, the VCAA will determine whether disciplinary or other procedures will apply.

-Quality assurance: audit of VCE examination centres and observations of VCE external assessments
+Audit of examination centres and observations of external assessments

-Each school permitted to host VCE external assessments is visited periodically by the VCAA.
-Audits occurring outside VCE external assessment periods are for the purpose of checking processes that schools have in place for conducting and administering VCE external assessments and to make sure VCAA requirements are being met, including security requirements.
-In addition, the VCAA may visit a school during a VCE external assessment period to monitor the conduct and administration of a VCE external assessment (observation).
+The VCAA periodically visits each school permitted to host VCE external assessments.
+Audits occurring outside VCE external assessment periods check processes that are in place for conducting and administering external assessments and ensure that VCAA requirements, including security requirements, are being met.
+In addition, the VCAA may visit a school during a VCE external assessment period to monitor the conduct and administration of the assessment (observation).

-The VCAA is a Victorian public sector agency and required to comply with the Privacy and Data Protection Act 2014 (Vic).
+The VCAA is a Victorian public sector agency that must comply with the Privacy and Data Protection Act.

 The VCAA keeps all information collected secure and confidential.
 Only relevant VCAA staff members who deal with the specific processes for which the information was collected access the information.
 Students’ personal information is not disclosed to other persons or organisations without students’ knowledge and, where relevant, consent, unless required or permitted by law.